 One of the last but most important steps has to do with establishing your brand’s tax identity and getting all the right licenses to comply with current statutes and regulations.
 Depending on the nature of your business, this could be quite simple or a bit more complex.

 To get started bookmark the Wilmington district office of the Small Business Administration, and the Division of Corporation’s Business Services page because they’re likely going to be go-to sources for a variety of things along the way.
 If you need help with this step, consider professional Business License Research packages that can quickly source all the right documents for you.

 There are stark contrasts between a business with a professional plan and a business that merely operates day to day, essentially winging it with hazy goals off in the distance.

 Which do you intend to be?
 How serious are you about this business?
 But at the end of the day, why wait when you’ll eventually need one anyway if you ever intend on approaching serious investors, potential partners, lending institutions, etc.?
 To dig a little deeper into this, check out our free resources below.

 QUICK LINKS TO BUSINESS PLANNING

-Platforms like Wix, SquareSpace, Shopify and WordPress have really come a long ways in terms of adding thousands of neat apps, intuitive dashboards, sleek mobile-responsive themes, and more.
-If you’re interested, check out this helpful WordPress Tutorial.
+Platforms like Wix, SquareSpace, and Shopify have really come a long ways in terms of adding thousands of neat apps, intuitive dashboards, sleek mobile-responsive themes, and more.
+Each of them are easy to use and affordable.
 Enjoy!

 Note that this article on how to form an LLC in Delaware isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form an LLC in Delaware or business in general, please consult with a lawyer or other accredited professional.